bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 score.js MUST not! otherwise all functions will break `undefinded`.
 You can not and don't need to (if you use VAR for variables you need in both files),
 do: "// import "./score.js";" in connectWeb3.js.
 If you do, It will call the inteval function double, with wrong arguments.

+If You see this error in the browser console: `ethers-5.6.esm.min.js:16475     POST https://eth-sepolia.g.alchemy.com/v2/69txysSR3src6m4REhIftFAI2BYyEgcN net::ERR_NAME_NOT_RESOLVED`
+It means you're not connected to the internet!